About

 Ballet Met: "Timeless Tide" by Yue Yin

 Yue Yin, artistic director of YYDC and founder of FoCo technique, premiered this work with BalletMet–the only major ballet company in America with an Asian American artistic director in Edwaard Liang.
 Yue Yin's Timeless Tide brought swirling energy on stage for the world premiere in Columbus, OH, in Mar 2024.
 Set to an original score by Michel Banabila, the work reflects the current and the gravity of the time and the countless interactions that guide the force into a continuous momentum.
-This work will grace the Northrop stage in an upcoming season.
+This work will grace the Northrop stage Fri, Mar 28, 2025 as part of the Northrop 2024-25 Season.

 BRKFST